 4. Play Candy Jenga

-Candy Jenga uses the same concept as everyone’s favorite childhood game except that instead of using wooden blocks, you’ll be using candy.
+Candy Jenga uses the same concept as everyone’s favorite childhood game, except that instead of using wooden blocks, you’ll be using candy.

 Once you’ve stacked your candy evenly, have everyone take turns removing a piece of candy from different parts of the tower.

 The first person to knock down the tower loses.
 Everyone else gets to divide their candy stash evenly.
+This is also a fun Halloween event idea.

 5. Play the Halloween Game Mystery Box